 We are proponents of log cabin construction in the Blue Ridge Parkway area.
-Log cabin homes are a natural fit in this region do to the beautiful mountain terrain and the pastoral settings provided by the local plants and trees.
-To go a step further, log home construction is also inherently greener than conventional construction which means there will be a lesser impact on our natural resources found in this great mountain region.
+Log cabin homes are a natural fit in this region due to the beautiful mountain terrain and the pastoral settings provided by the local flora.
+To go a step further, log home construction is also inherently greener than conventional construction, meaning there will be a lesser impact on the natural resources found in this great mountain region.
 The log home itself is almost entirely biodegradable and recyclable.
 Also, more naturally green material is used in a log cabin home than in a stick built home.
-Recycled and environmentally acceptable materials are a natural tie to log cabin homes.
+Recycled and environmentally acceptable materials are a natural fit for log cabin homes.
 These are just some of the reasons why we encourage people building new homes in the Blue Ridge Mountains to consider a log cabin home.

-The ultimate in log cabin living is if you are willing to go to the next step and fully embrace the principles of the Leadership to Energy & Environmental Design (LEED) developed by the US Green Building Council.
+The ultimate in log cabin living is to fully embrace the principles of the Leadership to Energy & Environmental Design (LEED) developed by the US Green Building Council.
 The LEED system measures the impact of the entire building on the environment.
 It is a long path to LEED certification for a home.
-It begins with the purchase of the lot, continues through the entire building process and ends with the design of the landscaping.
+It begins with the purchase of the lot, continues through the entire building process, and ends with the design of the landscaping.
 We hope you choose the darkest shade of green you possibly can when building your new log cabin home, but any shade of green is highly recommended.

 Building a Home in the Blue Ridge Mountains

-When building your new home in the Blue Ridge Mountains please consider building some level of a "green certified" home.
-There is so much great new green technology available to assist you in lowering your actual physical impact on this earth.
+When building your new home in the Blue Ridge Mountains please consider building some level of a “green certified” home.
+There is so much great new green technology available to assist you in lowering your physical impact on this earth.
 Using energy saving and eco-friendly technology is a great way to celebrate your success in becoming a land steward.
-We hope your new home footprint will not only be a visual pleasure but more importantly a statement on your belief and commitment to being green minded.
+We hope your new home’s footprint will not only be a visual pleasure, but more importantly, a statement on your belief of and commitment to being green minded.

-Once you have made the commitment to build a green home then you only have to choose what shade of green you want to be.
+Once you have made the commitment to build a green home, you only have to choose what shade of green you want to be.
 How serious are you about fulfilling your environmental responsibility?
-You can let your commitment shine though in nearly every aspect of your new home.
-From the design and materials, to insulation and wood finishes, to the utilities and landscaping.
+You can let your commitment shine though in nearly every aspect of your new home–from the design and materials, to insulation and wood finishes, to the utilities and landscaping.

-The ultimate goal of green building is having less impact on the environment though reduction of greenhouse gases escaping in to the atmosphere, decreasing waste throughout the building process, and incorporating more environmentally preferable products into the home.
+The ultimate goal of green building is to have less of a negative impact on the environment.
+In building construction, this is done though reducing the amount of greenhouse gases escaping in to the atmosphere, decreasing waste throughout the building process, and incorporating more environmentally preferable products into the home.

-One of the hottest things about building a home is seeing new technology in action, especially when that includes using alternative energy to decrease your homes energy burden without decreasing its beauty, functionality, or suitability to your lifestyle.
-All the technologies for powering your house with alternative sources of energy are available on the shelf right now.
-You don't have to invent anything or wait for anything to be invented.
+One of the hottest things about building a home is seeing new technology in action, especially when that includes using alternative energy to decrease your home’s energy burden without decreasing its beauty, functionality, or suitability to your lifestyle.
+The technologies for powering your house with alternative sources of energy are available to you right now.
 You simply have to make the decision to aspire to a greener lifestyle.